Skip to main content

 Monitor

-Click the Manage Monitor link to configure all IP SLA monitor objects.
-In the Monitor popup window, enter information for the following fields.
+• To configure IP SLA monitor objects, select the Monitor tab, and then enter information for the following fields.

 • Name (Required)—Enter a name for the IP SLA monitor object.